Jordloop/magen/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Do
+* Set up Friebase API
+* Authentication
+* User can create a library
+* User can save images to their library
+* User can delete images from their library
+* User can edit their images
+* User can toggle their libraries public/private

+## Done